ThinkDataEd/curriculum/docs/unit2/lesson9.md

         tally(sample1)
         tally(sample1, format = “proportion”)

-18. Remind the students that if the die is fair, then the each side of the die should appear roughly the same amount of times.
+18. Remind the students that if the die is fair, then each side of the die should appear roughly the same amount of times.
 Therefore, the proportions should be fairly similar to each other and to the true probability of 1/6.